jmcph4/xxshim/docs/TUTORIAL.md

 # xxshim Tutorial #

-In this tutorial, we're going to write an xxshim that displays the addresses of all new smart contract deployments to Ethereum.
+In this tutorial, we're going to write an xxshim that displays the transaction hashes of all new smart contract deployments to Ethereum.

 ## Setting up ##